nirajgiriXD/github-score/README.md

 ## GitHub Score

-This repository is for checking your GitHub score.
+This repository is for displaying basic user info and checking GitHub score.

 Website: https://nirajgirixd.github.io/github-score/